fscelliott/docsdonewell/_posts/2015-02-09-from-zero-to-editing-android-app-in-4.md

 PhoneGap Builder (https://build.phonegap.com), put the resulting .apk file on my phone and....
 1. YAY!
 My changes show up in the updated app!
-<div>The upshot is, I still don't know anything about the Android SDK, but I
-definitely feel I've honed my coding information-hunting skills.
+The upshot is, I still don't know anything about the Android SDK, but I definitely feel I've honed my coding information-hunting skills.

 Here's a screenshot of one of the templates I created, so that future